tehsausage/d2mod/README.md

 - Rune rarity scales fairly
 - Gear drop rates scale linearly -- each type of gear that is possible to drop from a monster should have equal chance to drop
 - Unique, Set, Rare and High Quality items approximately 2x more common
+- Added cube recipes for upgrading set items, and adding sockets to any item

 ### Expected levelling speed vs Vanila